Styling Garage

-Styling Garage (also known as SGS) was a coachbuilder and tuner near Hamburg, Germany, which operated from 1979 until 1986.
+Styling Garage (also known as SGS) is (closed and reopened) a coachbuilder and tuner (actually in Relligen) near Hamburg, Germany, which operated from 1979 until 1986 and then reopened (working in 2025).
 SGS made extravagant and expensive designs, mainly based on the Mercedes-Benz W126 (S-class).
 More than half of their buyers came from the Arab world, with the remainder consisting mostly of American celebrities, Japanese businessmen, and African leaders.

 History

 The establishment was founded by Peter Engel and Christian "Chris" Hahn (a ship engineer by training), although Engel soon left.
 The company was originally a repair shop in Pinneberg, a Hamburg suburb, but Hahn began converting a few Mercedes into limousines.
 This side of the business grew quickly, and Hahn received a contract to convert 40 S-class Mercedes to limousines in all the colors of the rainbow for the 1981 wedding of Hamad bin Hamdan Al Nahyan from Abu Dhabi, known as the Rainbow Sheik.
 Other regular clients included the Sultan of Brunei and King Fahd of Saudi Arabia.
 The business grew quickly, and in 1984 and 1985 the firm had 100 employees and also used several subcontractors to carry out conversions.
 In particular Wille Karosseriebau, a body builder of trucks, buses, and trailers in Seevetal, carried out many jobs for SGS.

 By February 1986, however, the picture had changed and Styling Garage declared bankruptcy, with debts of 1.5 million Deutsche Mark.
 There were several reasons for the sudden change in the company's fortunes: the devaluation of the US dollar harmed German exports there, while Saudi Arabia passed a law in 1985 limiting the import of modified vehicles - import dropped by half.
 There had also been a rapid growth in the custom-car market, with many new competitors, some of less scrupulous nature.
 SGS themselves also received negative publicity, after two ex-employees claimed that the company neglected to install hot-weather packages and having rigged temperature gauges to not show higher engine temperatures.
 ABS brakes were disconnected, and cheap tires were installed that did not have the required speed ratings.
 SGS admitted to having done some of these things, but always at the direct request of buyers.

 Hahn went on to found a new company, Design & Technik, in 1987.
 They also converted Mercedes-Benz automobiles and also did some jobs for automobile manufacturers.
 Design & Technik also used the SGS brand at times.
 One of their models was a four-seat convertible based on the Mercedes-Benz 300 CE.
 As with the earlier 320 SGS, Mercedes themselves soon introduced such a version.
 Design & Technik continued to offer limousine and convertible versions of a variety of cars, such as the Acura Legend, BMW 850 CSi, and Mercedes-Benz C140.
 They also executed the two Volkswagen Corrado Magnum shooting brakes developed by Marold Automobil in 1989 with the intent of limited series production.
 The company ceased trading in 2007.